-Since no options were granted under the WRL Omnibus Plan for the years ended 31 December 2017 and 2016, the disclosures of the weighted average fair value of options granted at the measurement date and, in turn, the significant inputs used in estimating the fair value per option are not applicable.
+Since no options were granted under the WRL Omnibus Plan for the years ended 31 December 2018 and 2017, the disclosures of the weighted average fair value of options granted at the measurement date and, in turn, the significant inputs used in estimating the fair value per option are not applicable.

-The total intrinsic value of the options exercised for the year ended 31 December 2017 was HK\$77.4 million.
-There were no options exercised during the year ended 31 December 2016.
+The total intrinsic value of the options exercised for the year ended 31 December 2018 was HK\$4.0 million (2017: HK\$77.4 million).